jmarkstevens/ReactPatterns/README.md

 # ReactPatterns

 A collection of simple react projects providing reusable components, startup and test examples.
 Its my react playground.
-Except for the React.14.Webpack projects, I use gulp, browserify and babelify for the build tool chain.
+I am now using webpack and babel for the build tool chain.
+Previous to the React.15 projects, I had used gulp, browserify and babelify.
 With React.12 I used React.createClass.
 In React.13 I started using extends React.Component.
 Now with React.14 I am using babel stage 0 with arrow functions and let instead of var.
+With React.15 the build is now all webpack.

 There are not any React-Router examples yet because I have been building applications instead of static websites so far.

 **React.12**
 *  Basic
 *  ReFlux WebSocket

 **React.13**
 *  Basic
 *  ReFlux WebSocket

 **React.14**
 *  Basic
+*  ReFlux SuperAgent ajax
+*  ThirdParty
+  *  GoogleMaps

+**React.15**
+*  Basic
 *  Drag and Drop
 *  ReFlux Electron
 *  ReFlux Pages
 *  ReFlux SuperAgent ajax
 *  ReFlux WebSocket
 *  ThirdParty
-	*	GoogleMaps
   *  Radium
 *  Window Events
 *  Window Object

-**React.14.Common**
+**React.15.Common**
 *  Buttons
 *  DropDown
 *  Form Inputs
+*  Gallery
 *  List
 *  ProgressBar
 *  Range slider
 *  Tooltip
 *  TreeView

-**React.14.Webpack
-*	Basic
-*	ReFlux Electron
-*	ReFlux SuperAgent ajax
-*	ReFlux WebSocket

 # The basics

 Open two terminals at the desired project root.
 I use iTerm on Mac, ConEmu on Windows 10.
 First time do "npm install".
+On the React.15 projects in one terminal "npm run ww".
-In one terminal "gulp".
+On the older projects in one terminal "gulp".
 In the other terminal "npm start".
 In your browser localhost:3500.
 All projects use the same port.
 If you want to do it with one terminal session you can run "gulp nw" for no watch.